dshuffma-ibm/rapid-couchdb-backup/README.md

 	// this setting will create a floor for the internal limit.
 	// defaults 2
 	min_rate_per_sec: 2,

+	// [optional] the maximum amount of time to wait on an read api in milliseconds.
+	// defaults 240000
+	read_timeout_ms: 1000 * 60 * 2,
 };

 rapid_couchdb.backup(opts, (errors, date_completed) => {